 Blue Badge scheme

-The Blue Badge scheme operates throughout the UK, providing a range of parking concessions for people with severe mobility problems, who have difficulty using public transport.
-See GOV.UK to find out if you can get a Blue Badge.
+The Blue Badge scheme operates throughout the UK.
+The scheme provides a range of parking concessions for people with severe mobility problems, who have difficulty using public transport.

 Apply for a Blue Badge

 Apply for a Blue Badge online on the Cumbria County Council website.
 You will need a digital photo, national insurance number and proof of identity, address, benefits and debit card.

 Free of charge for up to 24 hours in a 'pay and display' car park in a designated disabled or standard parking bay.
 Some car parks may have a time restriction in a standard bay.
 This excludes Princes Street car park in Penrith, where 2 hours parking is maximum stay for all users.
 Blue Badge holders must also display a clock disc when parking in Princes Street.

 In certain areas on-street, see the information which came with your Blue Badge to find our where.
 When you park check the parking signs, as there are time limits on some on-street parking areas.
 In these parking areas you must display a clock disc.

 On single or double yellow lines for up to three hours.
 (Except where there is a ban on loading and unloading, or where emergency services need access).

 Blue Badge holders are not permitted to park in on-street loading bays.
 Plates on the kerb side of the road show the restrictions in force.

 Using your Blue Badge